-Resource Learning objective Teacher walkthrough video Worksheets E, F, G, H and I Equipment outlined in Teacher notes By the end of the lesson: most learners should be able to carry out an investigation to produce a speed-time graph for a range of situations some learners will be able to carry out an investigation and analyse the results to find the acceleration of an object from a speed-time graph Timings Activity • Starter/Introduction Show your learners the equipment available to them to complete the experiment.
-Make sure that you briefly outline the role of any technical equipment, e.g. data min loggers or apps you are going to use.
-10 min Arrange you learners into small groups and ask them to use Worksheet E to help them to plan their method.
-Three levels of support are offered on the worksheet.
-Once they have decided on their method with their group, each learner should individually write up their method.
-Worksheet F (more able) and Worksheet G (leable) are available to help them to do this.
+Resource es • Teacher notes • Teacher walkthrough video Worksheets E, F, G, H and I Equipment outlined in Teacher notes Learning objective By the end of the lesson: all learners should be able to describe an experiment and interpret a speed-time graph most learners should be able to carry out an investigation to produce a speed-time graph for a range of situations some learners will be able to carry out an investigation and analyse the results to find the acceleration of an object from a append time graph Speed-time graph Timings Activity Starter/Introduction 10 min Show your learners the equipment available to them to complete the experiment.
+Make sure that you briefly outline the role of any technical equipment, e.g. data loggers or apps you are going to use.
+Main lesson Arrange you learners into small groups and ask them to use Worksheet E to he them to plan their method.
+Three levels of support are offered on the workshee Once they have decided on their method with their group, each learner should individually write up their method.
+Worksheet F (more able) and Worksheet G (less able) are available to help them to do this.
 20 min Working in groups, your learners should now collect the equipment and set this up to carry out the investigation.
-They may find it useful to follow the diagram on Worksheet I. Learners can refer to the method described in Worksheet H as they carry out the investigation.
-Please be aware that you may need to provide your own technical guidance sheet for your learners depending on the equipment/app you use to trac the progress of the car down the ramp.
-15 min Your learners should draw their own graphs from the data, or interpret the graphs that have been produced by the programs/apps they have used and explain their findings.
-Abler learners should be able to find the gradient of the speed-time graph to find the acceleration of the toy car at various points.
-Circulate the classroom at all times during the experiment so that you can make sure that your learners are safe and that any tablet/camera/equipment is securely positioned.
-Plenary ••••• 5 • min •••• Your learners could estimate the area under their speed-time graphs to find out the distance travelled.
+They may find it useful to follow the diagram on Worksheet.
+0.0 .0 Learners can refer to the method described in Worksheet H as they carry out the investigation.
+Please be aware that you may need to provide your own technical guidance sheet for your learners depending on the equipment/app you use to track the progress of the car down the ramp.
+15 min Your learners should draw their own graphs from the data, or interpret the graphs the have been produced by the programs/apps they have used and explain their finding Abler learners should be able to find the gradient of the speed-time graph to find the acceleration of the toy car at various points.
+Safety Circulate the classroom at all times during the experiment so that you can make sure that your learners are safe and that any tablet/camera/equipment is securely positioned.
+Plenary 5 min Your learners could estimate the area under their speed-time graphs to find out the distance travelled.
 They can compare this with the distance recorded on the distance time-graph generated by the program/app they have used.